Field Guide 22 February 2026

 Imposter Syndrome: Chronic, Structural, and Probably Accurate

-The cruel thing about imposter syndrome in this particular field is that it is, at least partially, correct.
-Expertise is a moving target.
-The field changes fast enough that the person who read everything last month is behind by Tuesday.
-This should, in theory, level the playing field.
-In practice, it means everyone is a partial fraud and the successful ones are merely better at concealing the partial.
+The worst part of impostor syndrome in this particular field is that it is in large part correct.
+Expertise is a moving target, and our field changes so rapidly that the person who read everything last month is already behind on Tuesday.
+This should equalise the playing field, but in reality confirms that all of us are partial impostors, and that the most successful among us are merely better at masking the partial.
+You will receive compliments.

 3